millerk22/emc2-labs/EMC2-Labs-Winter/lab21.rst

 With supervised learning, we will always have a dataset with known labels.
 When we train a model on a dataset, we want to know how well it performs on new, unseen data.
-If we were to train the model on all the data, and then test it on the same data, we would not know how well it performs because it was trained on that data.
+We can't evaluate the performance of a model on the same data that it was trained on.
 It's like testing students on the practice test that we gave them all the answers for.
 This is why we split our data into train and test sets.
 We train the model on the train set, and then test it on the test set.
-We can then use the test set to evaluate the performance of the model.
+We use the test set to evaluate the performance of the model.

-We will be using scikit-learn's functions for splitting the data and verifying accuracy of the model.
+We will be using scikit-learn's functions for splitting the data into train and test sets and verifying accuracy of the model.
-Let's pretend that we want to train a fictitious model to predict whether a number is even.
+Let's pretend that we want to train a fictitious classifier (let's call it ``FictitiousModel``) to predict whether a number is even.
 First we want to split the data into train and test sets.

 .. code:: python